Effective Preaching: Homily Preparation

 - Discussion of four video presentations by Rev. Msgr.
 James A. Mongelluzzo and Rev. William T. Kelly available at www.bc.edu/preaching

-- Transcripts for each video
+- Text transcripts of each featured video

 - Weekly questions for reflection and discussion